codewithsergio/DJ-Queue-Song-App/README.md

 # DJ Song Queue Web Application

+This application is a song recommendation queueing system.
+Users can recommend a song by scanning a QR code and typing in the name of a song or pasting in a link to the song via youtube, spotify, etc.

-When a user scans our associated QR code, it will send them to a form that allows them to write the name of a song, artist, or youtube link, and the dj will recieve these suggestions on their own DJ portal view.
+When the user submits their request, the DJ will recieve these suggestions on their own portal view of the website.

+## Need to add

+- Portal Login
+- Checklist for song list